jipegit/OSXAuditor/README.md

 ## Changelog

+### 0.2.1
+ * CHANGE/FIX: Implement a BigFileMd5() function to hash very big files, avoid MemoryError and reduce the memory footprint
+ * FIX: UTF-8 entries from LSQuarantineEvent in ParseQuarantines()

 ### 0.2
  * NEW: ability to send the results to a remote syslogd server (-S)
  * NEW: ability to create a zipball of all the log files found on the audited system (-z)